dunossauro/MapReduceLib/docs.md

     def __init__(self, hadoop_sbin="/usr/local/hadoop/sbin"):
         self.sbin = hadoop_sbin
 ```
-I chose to use '/usr/local/hadoop' because the official documentation of Hadoop recommends that directory.
+I've chosen to use '/usr/local/hadoop' because the official documentation of Hadoop recommends that directory.
 But you can modify the .py file in the init method or set in runtime

 `hadoop_sbin = <your_dir>`

-Using Hadoop class you can use their methods, like direct interactions with Bash in python or pySpark Terminal
+Using Hadoop class you can use its methods, such as direct interactions with Bash in python or pySpark Terminal

 ```
 from mapreducelib import Hadoop